 The telecoms company surprised investors by holding onto its dividend, with it managing to narrow its losses despite the economic fallout from the coronavirus crisis.

-However, the telecoms company was forced to scrap its forward-looking 2021 guidance, with the business admitting that it is to difficult to anticipate impact the coronavirus outbreak will have on its overall performance over the next 12 months.
+However, the telecoms company was forced to scrap its forward-looking 2021 guidance, with the business admitting that it is too difficult to anticipate the impact the coronavirus outbreak will have on its overall performance over the next 12 months.

 ‘Vodafone has delivered a good financial performance - growing revenue, adjusted EBITDA [earnings before interest, taxes, depreciation and amortisation] and free cash flow – whilst building strong commercial momentum through the year and executing at pace on our strategic priorities,’ Vodafone Group chief executive officer (CEO) Nick Read said.